The only way to minimize the annoyance of car repair is to choose a high-quality

 relief for new-car buyers who have had repeated problems with their vehicles.

-before work begins on your car.
-Shops in Delaware and New Jersey must provide
+before work begins.
+Shops in Delaware and New Jersey must provide a written

 estimate.
 All shops in the area may charge a fee to provide an estimate.